-On grounds of privilege;
+- On grounds of privilege

-Because another statute excludes the evidence that would be contained in the answer; or
+- Because another statute excludes the evidence that would be contained in the answer, or

-Because the court rules that the question need not be answered.
+- Because the court rules that the question need not be answered

-The inferences that can be drawn
+What inferences can be drawn?

-However, such inferences cannot be drawn in respect of a case to answer against the accused.
-This is because applications for no case to answer are normally made at the conclusion of the prosecution evidence.
-Therefore, those are considered some time before the accused has had any opportunity to present his case and give live evidence in court.
+Inference can be drawn from a person’s silence in court only in respect of his guilt.
+It cannot be used to effectively boost the prosecution’s case.
+Nor can it be used in the prosecution’s application for ‘no case to answer’, because applications for no case to answer are normally made at the conclusion of the prosecution evidence (before the accused has had any opportunity to present his case and give live evidence in court).